TTNRT/docs-mkdocs/docs/TTGit/CI/index.md

 If you are just curious about Woodpecker or already got access to a Woodpecker instance, the Woodpecker project has a [great documentation](https://woodpecker-ci.org/docs/intro) on how to use Woodpecker in your repositories.
 For now, refer to the [Gitea VCS integration section](https://woodpecker-ci.org/docs/administration/forges/gitea).

 ## Using TTGit actions
-Forgejo, the software Codeberg is built on, offers a CI/CD feature called Actions.
+Forgejo, the software TTGit is built on, offers a CI/CD feature called Actions.
 It offers compatibility with GitHub Actions, [with some differences](https://docs.gitea.com/usage/actions/comparison).
 Further information such as how to run it is available in the [Using Gitea actions](/ttgit/actions) page.